fattain-naime/PipraPay-Api-Documentation/README.md

 ```

 **When to use**
+- In the Responae `"payment_method": "bKash Personal"` is the payment method that was use for payment in PipraPay checkout page.
 - Immediately after receiving a webhook.
 - When the customer returns to your `redirect_url` but you haven’t received the webhook yet.
 - For back office reconciliation, refunds tracking, status checks.